 One of the key takeaways from the 2017 NAB show is that legacy TV and media companies are struggling with the transition to streaming content.
 They have been at the top of the game for 65 years.
 To continue to succeed at a high level, they have to understand how to program for a digital viewer.
 This means that the content experience must be personalized for each viewer.

 Myth #3: Consumers don’t like ads

 One of the most persistent myths around is that consumers don’t want advertisements.
 In fact, over 50% of Generation Z (the generation younger than millennials) enjoys watching ads.
-The key is that they have to be engaging, relevant ( personalized) and inoffensive.
-A related myth is that subscription fees for services are enough to maintain a fit ecosystem.
+The key is that they have to be engaging, relevant (personalized) and inoffensive.
+A related myth is that subscription fees for streaming video are enough to maintain a fit ecosystem.
 This is simply not true.
 They aren’t enough.